How Context Shapes Truth: Geometric Transformations of Statement-level Truth Representations in LLMs: Limitations

 \section{Limitations}

 Our study has several limitations.
 First, we extract truth representations from only the first token position, though relevant information may be distributed across multiple tokens.
 Second, our comparisons between relevant and random context rely on the final layer only.
 Third, the ConflictQA dataset was constructed to evaluate parametric knowledge models for comparatively larger models.
 Models in our study may lack this knowledge or may have encountered the dataset during pretraining.
-Fourth, our analysis is correlational rather than causal, and we leave interventional experiments for future work.
+Fourth, we primarily study instruction-based LLMs.
+Further analysis is required to examine if our results transfer to reasoning models.
 Finally, we evaluate on a limited set of English-language datasets; extending to other languages and domains is a direction for future work.